Family Support Services

 Referral to other support services

 The Victims of Crime Program is intended to help you or a loved one by educating you on your rights as a victim and referring you to other service providers who may also be able to assist you and meet your immediate needs.
+More info: Victims of Crime webpage

 Job Interview Workshop

 This event is part of the Workforce Development Program and is only for clients enrolled in the program.
 Clients will learn about the proper etiquette for job interviews.
-For example, they will practice responding to interview questions, building speaking abilities, and get insight into the unwritten rules of interviewing.
+For example, they will practice responding to interview questions, building speaking abilities, and getting insight into the unwritten rules of interviewing.
 This event happens four times per year at the LACC.

 This event is part of the Workforce Development Program and is open to the general public in Delaware.
 A job fair is an event that gives job seekers and employers a chance to meet one another, establish professional relationships, and discuss potential job opportunities.
 This event happens two times per year at the LACC.